marcokoo/ShopView/README.md

 I'm sorry.
 I'm editing this repository.

 # Shop View
-Shop View android app example with Kotlin and Firebase
+Shop View android guide app with Kotlin and Firebase

 ## Features used in app